hassantahhan/iamcanary/README.md

 }
 ```
 ## Testing
 The core logic (other than the handler method) can be tested locally without the need for Lambda deployment.
 I provided two files (test.py and requirements.txt) to help you install and run the IAM canary check locally.
 You still need to have your AWS access credentials in .aws\credentials for the test script to work.
-Make sure to change the test variables to match your environment.
+Make sure to change the test variables to match your environment. <br/>

 ## Cost
 The total cost of the Lambda function is estimated to be less than $1 USD/month, when the Lambda and CloudWatch free usage tiers are not included.

-## Output
-The Lambda function will stop execution and throw an exception when the canary test fails for any of principal or action provided.
-For the IAM canary test to be effective, you need to automate both the test run and failure response.
-Consider triggering the Lambda function periodically, creating a CloudWatch alarm for the lambda function error metric, and configuring a notification event when the canary test fails such as an email message. <br/>